Brisbane Broncos: Kevin Walters era (2021–2024)

 Under Walters in the 2024 NRL season, Brisbane were unable to back up their feats from 2023 with the club finishing twelfth on the table.
 Walters' position as Brisbane head coach came under heavy scrutiny by the media.
 The club conducted an internal review after the end of the regular season, and Walters was terminated from his coaching position on 26 September 2024.
 Michael Maguire was subsequently appointed immediately as head coach for the next three seasons.

-Michael Maguire era (2025–2027)
+Michael Maguire era (2025–present)

 In September 2024, the Brisbane Broncos confirmed that Michael Maguire had been signed for three years and would immediately take over as head coach ahead of the 2025 pre-season.
 The Broncos finished first in the 2025 NRL Pre-season Challenge played in February, prior to the commencement of the regular 2025 NRL season in March.
 After finishing fourth at the end of the regular season, they qualified to play the Melbourne Storm in the 2025 NRL Grand Final, in which Brisbane defeated Melbourne 26-22 to capture their 7th premiership; their first since 2006, ending the 19-year premiership drought.

+Brisbane did not participate in the 2026 NRL Pre-season Challenge in Australia.
+On 19 February 2026, Brisbane were defeated by Hull KR 30-24 in the 2026 World Club Challenge at MKM Stadium, England.
+In round 18 of the 2026 NRL season, Brisbane lost their eighth consecutive match.
+The club finished 14th on the table, with its title defence described as one of the worst in the modern era of rugby league.